 The camera contains electronic components.
-When you dispose it pay attention to the following recommentations:
+When you dispose it pay attention to the following recommendations:

-- Always dispose unserviceable or irreparable devices in compliance with local/national rules and regulations on waste disposal. - Dispose of all electronic assemblies as hazardous waste.
+- Always dispose devices that are not serviceable or reparable in compliance with local/national rules and regulations on waste disposal. - Dispose of all electronic assemblies as hazardous waste.
 The electronic assemblies are straightforward to dismantle.